CompAgent: An Agentic Framework for Visual Compliance Verification: Results

 \subsubsection{Effect of Tool Sets}

-We evaluate the impact of tool categories by systematically isolating each component keeping others constant.
 Table~\ref{tab:ablation_tools} shows the results on the LlavaGuard dataset.
 Removing Summarization tools, which provide foundational image understanding capabilities, leads to a significant performance degradation (Unsafe F1 dropping to 0.68 from 0.93).
 This substantial decline, particularly in precision (dropping to 0.64), demonstrates the critical importance of high-level content understanding in the framework's decision-making process.

 The Content Detection tool set, encompassing face, object, and text detection capabilities, proves equally crucial.
 Its removal results in an Unsafe F1 score of 0.71, representing a significant performance decline.
 This impact underscores the importance of granular visual analysis — without detailed detection of specific elements, the framework's ability to identify and verify policy violations is considerably impaired, though it maintains relatively balanced precision (0.69) and recall (0.74).